replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 - NAMESPACE with the name of the namespace.
 - APP_NAME with the name of the application.

-### Generate Host Support Bundles
+### Generate a Host Support Bundle

 For Kubernetes installer provisioned clusters (embedded clusters), you can generate a host support bundle.
 Use this method when:

 - A cluster is down
 - The application is not installed
 - The admin console is not working
-- To debug a host-specific problem
+- To debug a host-specific performance and configuration problems even when the cluster is running

 Your vendor typically provides you with a host support bundle YAML file that you run with a command to generate the host support bundle.
-You can also create a host support bundle YAML file to debug host performance and host configuration problems even when the cluster is running.
-For more information about creating your own host support bundle YAML file, see [All Host Collectors and Analyzers](https://troubleshoot.sh/docs/host-collect-analyze/all/) in the Troubleshoot documentation.
+You can also create a your own host support bundle YAML file.
+For more information about creating a YAML file, see [All Host Collectors and Analyzers](https://troubleshoot.sh/docs/host-collect-analyze/all/) in the Troubleshoot documentation.

+If you want to use a default YAML file from the Troubleshoot.sh repository for troubleshooting a degraded cluster, follow the command in the steps below.

 Root access is typically not required to run the host collectors and analyzers.
 However, depending on what is being collected, you might need to run the support-bundle binary with elevated permissions.
 For example, if you run the `filesystemPerformance` host collector against `/var/lib/etcd` and the user running the binary does not have permissions on this directory, the collection process fails.